 Literature Festivals on The Suffolk Coast

 This wonderful annual event celebrates the heritage of poetry on the Suffolk Coast.
-Now in its 6th year the festival offers a varied programme of readings, open mics and fascinating creative workshops, interspersed with dinners, discussions and even ‘poetry walks’around the town.
+The festival offers a varied programme of readings, open mics and fascinating creative workshops, interspersed with dinners, discussions and even ‘poetry walks’around the town.

 Originated by the owners of The Aldeburgh Bookshop, the festival has previously hosted a multitude of distinguished speakers, among them Nobel and Pulitzer prize winners and even chancellors of the exchequer.